kengz/SLM-Env/README.md

 3. Make any necessary asset changes:
   1. to enable programmatic control, go to `WalkerAcademy` and check `control` in the Inspector tab.
   2. open the asset `Walker > Brains > WalkerLearning` and in the Inspector tab, change `Vector Observation > Stacked Vectors` to 1.
 Also, click on Model and delete it so we don't include the pretrained TF weights.
+  3. Go to `Window > Rendering > LightingSettings` and uncheck `Realtime Global Illumination` and `Baked Global Illumination`.
+This is to prevent Enlighten from being used and spawning too many threads on Linux.

 4. Now we're ready to build the binaries.
 Go to `File > Build Settings`:
   1. click `Add Open Scenes` and add your scene